 Think of figs, or better still taste one, and you will immediately be transported to sunnier climes where the sun beats down all day, ripening this exotic-looking fruit to a deep, rich brown.

-However, you don’t need to live in the Med to enjoy the fig’s wonderful, sweet flesh since they will grow very well in many areas of the UK.
+However, you don’t need to live in the Med to enjoy the fig’s wonderful, sweet flesh – you can grow your own in many areas of the UK.

 Fig plants are surprisingly hardy – in most seasons only some shoot tips or young fruits, which form in leaf joints at the end of the branches as they grow, are killed by frost, causing the plant no long-term damage.